mongodb/docs-mongodb-shell/source/includes/list-table-shell-properties.rst

        absolute filepath.
 See :ref:`mongosh-log-location`.

    * - ``logRetentionDays``
-     - integer
+     - integer or Infinity
      - 30
      - Number of days that |mdb-shell| log files are retained.
+If this value is set to ``Infinity``, log files are not deleted based on age.
+To prevent log storage from growing too large, you should always specify at least one log retention criteria.
+See :ref:`mongosh-logs-retention`.

    * - ``redactHistory``
      - string